 At the sight of this name, you may be frowning.
 This term is rarely used in everyday language.
 And yet, keratosis pilaris is a frequent dermatological disease in children, adolescents and, in some cases, in adults.
 To date, it affects more than one in four people.
-How does it manifest?
+How does keratosis pilaris on black skin manifest itself?
 What are the causes ?
 Are there treatments?
 We tell you everything in this article!

 Keratosis pilaris is the scientific name given to the " strawberry skin effect " or " goosebumps ".
 It is a mild skin disease causing small pimples.
 These tiny rough bumps can be accompanied by itching and redness.
 Sometimes it appears as spots and whiteheads.